Section 1- Technology at Northern Michigan University

 Students are automatically issued a university e-mail account.
 All formal university communication will be handled through this account.
 The university will not send information to secondary e-mail accounts (i.e., Hotmail, Yahoo, etc.).

 NMU also provides you access to a web-based e-mail browser.
-Unlike Microsoft Outlook, you may access your e-mail using this web page from any computer with internet access.
+Unlike Microsoft Outlook, you may access your e-mail using this web page from any mobile device with internet access.
 Use your NMU username and password to view your e-mail.
 Note: E-mail in your INBOX in excess of 21 days will automatically be deleted.
 Moving your e-mail to another folder will allow you to keep it indefinitely.

 Of course, many students use Microsoft Outlook to send and retrieve e-mail.
 When using Outlook off of the campus network, you may have trouble sending (not receiving) e-mail messages.
 To remedy this problem, use the Nortel VPN Client.
 You can find easy instructions for using the VPN Client at http://www.acs.nmu.edu/1/4.43.php.